danbartlett/gem-gratitude/README.md

 # gem-gratitude

-Give back to the gems you depend on! gem-gratitude will scan your Gemfile and find any open issues for you help out on.
+Give back to the gems you depend on! gem-gratitude will scan your dependencies and find any open issues for you help out on.

 # Install